slotThe/change-env/README.md

-Further, if one deletes a label by switching to display math or an environment that does not have an associated label in `change-env-labels`, and later switches back to an environment that does, the label will be restored _if the contents of the environment didn't change_.
+Further, if one deletes a label by switching to display math or an environment that does not have an associated label in `latex-change-env-labels`, and later switches back to an environment that does, the label will be restored _if the contents of the environment didn't change_.

-Lastly, when a label changes and the user has customised `change-env-edit-project-labels` to `t` then an interactive `query-replace` session is started in the current project to replace any labels with their potentially updated version.
+Lastly, when a label changes and the user has customised `latex-change-env-edit-project-labels` to `t` then an interactive `query-replace` session is started in the current project to replace any labels with their potentially updated version.